-Choosing the Right Task Type
+Choosing the Right Endpoint

 Quick Decision Guide

-Use single when:
+Use the single endpoint when:

 - The target page is server-rendered (no JavaScript required)